List of professional wrestling attendance records in Puerto Rico

-The 1983 edition of WWC Aniversario, held at the Roberto Clemente Coliseum on September 17, 1983, drew approximately 32,000 spectators, making it the country's highest attended pro wrestling event.
+The 1983 edition of WWC Aniversario, held at the Hiram Bithorn Stadium on September 17, 1983, drew approximately 32,000 spectators, making it the country's highest attended pro wrestling event.

 The following is a list of professional wrestling attendance records in Puerto Rico.
 The list is dominated by Puerto Rico's oldest promotion, the World Wrestling Council, which has controlled the industry in the country since its founding in 1973.
 It was part of the National Wrestling Alliance from 1979 to 1986 and is the last remaining North American member of the original NWA territory system.

 According to this list, 6 events are from WWC's annual Aniversario supercard, which in the late-1980s had been held exclusively at the Juan Ramón Loubriel Stadium which typically has a seating capacity of at least 22,000 people or more.
 Only ten of the attendances listed are non-WWC events, with eight being from the U.S.-based World Wrestling Entertainment including a co-promotional effort with IWA Puerto Rico in 1999.
 WWE's presence on the island has been gradually increasing since holding its New Year's Revolution pay-per-view (PPV) event in 2005.
 All but nine of the events have been held in the capital city of San Juan, while seven have been held in Bayamón and two in Ponce, Puerto Rico.